Project Controls vs Project Management: Who Owns the Decision System?

 Project Controls establish and maintain baselines, manage forecasts, control change, and ensure reporting integrity.
 Controls provide the defensible data that governance forums rely on.

-This distinction preserves accountability and provides the defensibility demanded in capital investment programs.
+This distinction preserves accountability and provides the defensibility demanded in capital investment projects.

 Interfaces